ABOUT ARIZONA SCHOOL OF HEALTH SCIENCES

 Department of Occupational Therapy +

-- Residential Entry-Level Master of Science in Occupational Therapy (residential)
+- Occupational Therapy Entry-level Master’s (residential)

 - Doctor of Occupational Therapy Entry-Level (residential)

-Department of Physician Assistant +
+Department of Physician Assistant Studies +

 Because of their close working relationship with physicians, physician assistants are educated in the medical model designed to complement physician training.
-Students in ATSU-ASHS’ intensive master’s and advanced master’s physician assistant programs develop proficiencies in many areas: taking medical histories and performing physical examinations, ordering and interpreting lab tests, prescribing medications, assisting in surgery and counseling patients.
+Students in ATSU-ASHS’ intensive master’s in physician assistant studies programs develop proficiencies in many areas: taking medical histories and performing physical examinations, ordering and interpreting lab tests, prescribing medications, assisting in surgery and counseling patients.
 Faculty and staff work closely with students, helping them develop professional attributes and clinical problem-solving skills necessary for efficient and optimal patient care.
 Upon graduation, physician assistants take a national certification examination developed by the National Commission on Certification of Physician Assistants (NCCPA).

 - Master of Science in Physician Assistant Studies Program (residential)

-- Advanced Physician Assistant Post Professional Program (online)
+- Advanced Physician Assistant Post Professional Program (online) (no longer accepting applications)

 Department of Physical Therapy +